68thandMaine/Hello-Design-Thinking-Clone/README.md

 My plan is for the clone to look as similar as possible to the original, and to have the ability to create a user object, persist it in Firebase, and for  user to be able to edit their information.

-1/31 - Create a new user and save to Firebase
+- 1/31 - Create a new user and save to Firebase [ Goal Met ]
-2/1 - Add authentication  and the ability for a user to edit their information 2/2 - Continue to style the website/add new user validation
+- 2/1 - Add authentication  and the ability for a user to edit their information [ added authentication ]
+- 2/2 - Add the ability for a user to edit their information / styling

 2/1/19
 Currently five branches: